MithrilX/slate/source/index.html.md

 - `limit`: For GET / requests, limits the number of returned objects
 - `offset`: For GET / requests, skips returned objects
-- `decorate`: For GET / requests, returns an array of properties that can be specified for each object.
-For performance reasons, this feature is turned off by default.
+- `decorate`: For GET / requests, an array of computed properties which you wish to see included for each object.
+For performance reasons, those computed properties are not returned by default.

 ### Filters & Operators